 Take on the role of a counter terrorism expert in a dynamic simulation of a real-world crisis.
 Draw on your theoretical and practical knowledge to assess the threat and problem solve.
 Formulate policy recommendations based on your experiences.

-At the completion of this subject students will be able to;
+On successful completion of this subject , you will be able to;

 - Understand the strengths and weaknesses of simulation & role playing as an educational and professional tool.

 - Understand decision-making, bargaining situations and group dynamics in a political-strategic context.

 - Apply social network analysis to complex and evolving real-world situations.

 - Communicate disciplinary knowledge to professional audiences through the counter-terrorism sections of the briefing papers.

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

 This subject was formerly known as PICX955 Simulation in Counter Terrorism